angelaLazar/oauth-tutorial/index.md

     ```
 This script will respond with a “Success!” message.

-1. Next before we can run the application we need to create a configuration file called **app.yaml**.
+1. Before running the application create a configuration file called **app.yaml**.
 Make sure to create this inside the oauth-tutorial directory.

     ```
 version: 1